 Baby’s sight development

-According to the American Academy of Pediatrics, as they grow, babies increase their ability to see certain shapes and, around 12 months, they are likely to reach adult visual levels.
+According to the American Academy of Pediatrics, babies increase their ability to see certain shapes gradually.
+At around 12 months, they are likely able to see as clearly as adults can.

 - Newborns: Your baby is able to distinguish bright lights and large shapes, like a face.
 However, they don’t yet have a developed ability to focus or see details.